NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

 banner:
   title: Case-based ethics for algorithmic fairness nonprofit
   image: images/banner-art.svg
-  content: We ask international experts to give advice on ethical issues in data-analyses
+  content: We work with international experts to give advice on ethical issues in
-    and algorithmic models
+    data-analyses and algorithmic modelling
   button:
     enable: false
     label: Contact Us